Ready for some successful goal setting?

 I invited not one, two, nor even three guests on to the show… but a staggering amount of TWENTY FIVE of them to answer a simple question: “why do people fail at goal setting?”.

-I wanted that these influencers from all walks of life and from the four corners of the Earth to make you understand the most common mistakes people make when setting new goals and trying to achieve them.
+I wanted that these influencers and high achievers from all walks of life and from the four corners of the Earth to make you understand the most common mistakes people make when setting new goals and trying to achieve them.
 And this is what they answered.

 What You’ll Learn